Basketball’s History in Columbus

 The Basketball Tournament

-In 2020, TBT brought 24 teams to Columbus for the first COVID ‘bubble’ sports event during COVID.
+In 2020, TBT brought 24 teams to Columbus for the first ‘bubble’ sports event during the pandemic.

 Fast Facts